dwj26/dwj26.github.io/placestoeatanddrink/_posts/2018-10-02-a-romantic-dinner-at-varsity-restaurant.md

 ---
-title: A Romantic Dinner at Varsity Restaurant
+title: "A Romantic Dinner at Varsity Restaurant"
 layout: post
 date: 2017-10-01
-featured-img: /assets/img/varsity.jpg
+featured-img: "/assets/img/varsity.jpg"
+description: "Whether you’re in a long-term relationship or just getting to know someone, going on a date is always exciting!"
 ---

 Whether you’re in a long-term relationship or just getting to know someone, going on a date is always exciting!
 While there are many things to decide on, such as which outfit to wear and how to style your hair, you also have to choose a restaurant.
 Fortunately, Cambridge has lots of romantic places for dinner but the Varsity Restaurant is one of my new favourites.